Okabe-Rintarou-0/Minik8s/README.md

 Its core logic is quite simple, just interacts with all the other components, and is responsible for the transmission of data and messages.
-For example, if a component need to fetch something from `etcd`, it can call the REST apis provided by `api-server`, and `api-server` will be responsible for fetching data from `etcd`, and transmitting it to the component in the http responsible body.
+For example, if a component need to fetch something from `etcd`, it can call the REST apis provided by `api-server`, and `api-server` will be responsible for fetching data from `etcd`, and transmitting it to the receiver.

 ### Proxy